SUSTAINABILITY ESG Data

 times of store closures and remodeling

 *2 Calculations are based on the Basic Guidelines for Calculating Greenhouse Gas Emissions Throughout the Supply Chain Ver.
-2.5 and the emissions intensity database Ver.
-3.3 for calculating greenhouse gas emissions of organizations throughout the supply chain.
+2.6 and the emissions intensity database Ver.
+3.4 for calculating greenhouse gas emissions of organizations throughout the supply chain.
 It does not cover Lawson’s entire supply chain.
 Each value is rounded so the total value does not match the values’ actual total.
-Scope 2 includes electricity consumption by franchise stores that belong to Category 14 of Scope 3.

 Delivery trucks